badgerbricker/cautious-meme/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-The user interface will be a text based interface that allows settings and features to be tweaked regarding the program and its display but also the specific task and its related tasks, priority and other parameters.
-It will have an main menu that list of all the lists and options.
+The user interface will be a GUI that allows settings and features to be tweaked regarding the program, its display, a specific task, its related tasks, priority and other parameters.
+The user will be able to click on and search through their various lists which will be displayed in a sublist on the side of the program.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-* Text interface including exception handling and Input/output streams
+* GUI update and draw
+* GUI advanced features like menus, search box interaction and such
 * List arrangement and data management, remove, insert, get ect
 * List node and features reguarding TODO objects including parameters